-Since 2000, Frank Owens has been involved in international business with special emphasis on the global marketing and sourcing of wood products.
+Since 2001, Frank Owens has been involved in the global marketing and sourcing of wood products.
 Fluent in Japanese, he has lived abroad for eight years in East Asia and the Middle East.
 He holds a bachelor's degree in international relations from the University of Minnesota, a master's degree in East Asian languages from UCLA, and a doctoral degree in forest resources from Mississippi State University, where he currently serves as an Assistant Professor in the Department of Sustainable Bioproducts.
-He teaches courses in wood anatomy and forest products marketing and conducts research on lumber properties, nondestructive testing, and machine vision applications for wood identification.
+He teaches courses in wood anatomy and forest products marketing and conducts research on lumber properties, nondestructive testing, and computer vision applications for wood identification.
 He is Vice President of the Forest Products Society and serves on the Council of the International Association of Wood Anatomists (IAWA) and the Board of Directors of the National Association of Floor Covering Technicians (NAFCT).

 How do statistical distributions of mechanical properties of mill-run lumber populations affect graded lumber populations?

-How can we teach computers to more accurately identify wood species using machine vision and AI technology?
+How can we teach computers to more accurately identify wood species using artificial intelligence?